1993–94 NHL season: Neutral site games

+The Panthers, in the midst of a playoff race, played a March "home" game against the Toronto Maple Leafs in Hamilton, Ontario.

+All-Star Game

+The All-Star Game was held in Madison Square Garden in New York City, home of the New York Rangers, on January 22, 1994.
+The conference-based all-star teams were renamed to reflect the league's new Eastern and Western conferences.

+Highlights

 The Panthers and Mighty Ducks set new records for first-year expansion teams.
 Both teams finished with 33 wins, surpassing the 31 wins of the Philadelphia Flyers and Los Angeles Kings in 1967–68.
-That mark would not be topped by another expansion team until the Vegas Golden Knights notched their 34th win in their inaugural season on February 1, 2018, finishing with 51 wins.
+That mark would not be topped by another expansion team until the Vegas Golden Knights notched their 34th win in their inaugural season on February 1, 2018, finishing with 51.
 The Panthers also set a high-water mark in points, with 83 points, surpassing the previous record set by the Flyers' 73 points in 1967–68.
 The Golden Knights would eventually shatter this inaugural expansion team record by 26 points notching a total of 109 points in 2017–18.

-The division winners qualify for the playoffs as 1–2 seeding.
-The next six per conference are the teams with the six best records of the non-division winners.
+Wayne Gretzky became the all-time goal-scoring leader on March 23rd, 1994, surpassing Gordie Howe's record of 801 goals.
+The record would eventually be broken by Alexander Ovechkin on April 6, 2025.